-Of the total \$362.7 million fiscal year 2017 Lottery transfer to the State of Rhode Island General Fund, \$289.0 million and \$17.8 million from video lottery and table games, respectively, were from the two licensed facilities.
+Of the total \$365.0 million fiscal year 2018 Lottery transfer to the State of Rhode Island General Fund, \$288.4 million and \$18.6 million from video lottery and table games, respectively, were from the two licensed facilities.
 Both the Twin River licensed facility in Lincoln, RI and the Newport Grand licensed facility in Newport, RI are principally owned by the Twin River Management Group.
-Upon completion of the Twin River - Tiverton, LLC casino in the fall of 2018, the license for Newport Grand will transfer to Twin River - Tiverton, LLC also principally owned by the Twin River Management Group.
+Upon the opening of the Twin River - Tiverton, LLC casino in September 2018, the license for Newport Grand has been transferred to Twin River - Tiverton, LLC also principally owned by the Twin River Management Group.
 The casino in Tiverton, situated on the border of Massachusetts is strategically located to compete with nearby gaming facilities.
-The construction of a hotel at the Twin River - Lincoln location is also expected to better position that facility to compete with its nearby competitors.
-The hotel is expected to open in August 2018.
+The construction of the hotel at the Twin River - Lincoln location has put the facility in a better position to compete with its nearby competitors.
+The hotel opened in September 2018.